West Virginia State Flag

 The 1907 flag was costly to reproduce due to different designs on each side.
 The state needed an inexpensive flag for public schools.
 The Legislature adopted the current single-sided design on March 7, 1929.
 The new flag integrated the coat of arms and rhododendron on both sides.

-Previous Versions of the West Virginia State Flag
+Earlier Versions of the West Virginia Flag

 Coat of arms on obverse with State of West Virginia banner, rhododendron on reverse, gold fringe.